 Pyroptosis is a form of programmed cell death dependent on the activation of caspase-1 or caspase-11(61).
-As caspase-1 activation is a direct result of inflammasome formation, we wanted to determine if QS-21 was driving pyroptosis.
-Cytotoxicity of wild type and caspase-1/11deficient BMDCs incubated with a high concentration of QS-21 with and without MPLA were unchanged, indicating that caspase-1/11dependent pyroptosis is not occurring (Fig. 4B).
-Similarly.
-QS-21-driven cytotoxicity was unchanged in ASC- and NLRP3-deficient BMDCs compared to wild type cells (Fig. 4B,C).
-Taken together, this further confirms that QS-21-induced cell death is independent of inflammasome activation, unlike the production of IL-18.
-OS-21 at the lower combination incubated with MPLA did not result in cell death even in the absence of serum (Fig. 4B).
-Caspase-8-dependent apoptosis or RIP3-dependent necroptosis are unlikely routes of cell death induced by QS-21 as BMDMs from mice deficient in both RIP3 and caspase-8 (47) had unchanged levels of cytotoxicity after incubation with QS-21(Fig.4D).
-Yersinia pestisinduced apoptosis was abrogated in these cells (Fig. 4D and published) (54).
-Salmonella Typhimurium, shown to drive macrophage cytotoxicity via NLRC4- and caspase-1 dependent pyroptosis (54), also generated cell death independently of caspase-8 and RIP3 (Fig. 4D)
+Because caspase-1 activation is a direct result of inflammasome formation, we wanted to determine whether QS-21 was driving pyroptosis.
+Cytotoxicity of wild type and caspase-1/11-deficient BMDCs incubated with a high concentration of QS-21 with and without MPLA were unchanged, indicating that caspase-1/11-dependent pyroptosis is not occurring (Fig. 4B).
+Similarly, QS-21-driven cytotoxicity was unchanged in NLRP3deficient BMDCs compared with wild type cells (Fig. 4, B and C).
+Taken together, this further confirms that QS-21-induced cell death is independent of inflammasome activation, unlike the production of IL-1 β .
+QS-21 at the lower combination incubated with MPLA did not result in cell death even in the absence of serum (Fig. 4B).
+Caspase-8-dependent apoptosis or RIP3-dependent necroptosis are unlikely routes of cell death induced by QS-21 because BMDMs from mice deficient in both RIP3 and caspase-8 (47) had unchanged levels of cytotoxicity after incubation with QS-21 (Fig. 4D).
+Y. pestis-induced apoptosis was abrogated in these cells (Fig. 4D) (54).
+S. enterica serovar Typhimurium, shown to drive macrophage cytotoxicity via NLRC4- and caspase-1-dependent pyroptosis (54), also generated cell death independently of caspase-8 and RIP3 (Fig. 4D).

-While details of the mechanism of QS-21-driven cytotoxicity are mostly unclear, it could favor interactions between the saponin and membrane cholesterol promoting cell lysis via its acyl component, as deacylsaponins show no toxicity (62).
+Although details of the mechanism of QS-21-driven cytotoxicity are mostly unclear, it could favor interactions between the saponin and membrane cholesterol, promoting membrane pore formation or cell lysis via its acyl component, because deacyl-saponins show no toxicity (62).
 Furthermore, particulate saponins containing cholesterol appear to have lower toxic effects (22).
-To determine if the cytotoxicity towards dendritic cells observed at high concentrations of QS-21 could be rescued by the addition of cholesterol, exogenous soluble cholesterol was added to the serum-free culture medium in the presence of the uniformly cell-toxic dose of QS-21 (10 μ g/ml) and MPLA.
-Addition of cholesterol (well below concentrations that could lead to crystal formation) inhibited cell death, and IL-1 β was increased in parallel.
-This may be due to increased cell survival and not through activation of NLRP3 via cholesterol, as MPLA and cholesterol together did not induce IL-1 β as has been shown for crystallized cholesterol (Fig. 4E) (63).
-Cell death is often associated with IL-1 β release and inflammasome activation (61) however, in this case, cholesterol inhibited cell death, and increased cell death were not associated with production. increased IL-1β Thus, these experiments suggest that cell death and IL-1ß release may be uncoupled in the case of QS-21stimulation of macrophages -these events appear to occur independently of each other.
-Addition of cholesterol in the presence of QS-21 and in the absence of MPLA also rescued cell death to levels seen with 2 ug/ml of QS-21 (Fig. 4F).
+To determine whether the cytotoxicity toward dendritic cells observed at high concentrations of QS-21 could be rescued by the addition of cholesterol, exogenous soluble cholesterol was added to the serum-free culture medium in the presence of the uniformly cell-toxic dose of QS-21 (10 μ g/ml) and MPLA.
+The addition of cholesterol (well below concentrations that could lead to crystal formation) inhibited cell death, and IL-1 β was increased in parallel.
+This may be due to increased cell survival and not through activation of NLRP3 via cholesterol, because MPLA and cholesterol together did not induce IL-1 β , as has been shown for crystallized cholesterol (Fig. 4E) (63).
+Cell death is often associated with IL-1 β release and inflammasome activation (61); however, in this case, cholesterol-inhibited cell death and increased cell death were not associated with increased IL-1 β production.
+Thus, these experiments suggest that cell death and IL-1 β release may be uncoupled in the case of QS-21-stimulation of macrophages; these events appear to occur independently of each other.
+The addition of cholesterol in the presence of QS-21 and in the absence of MPLA also rescued cell death to levels seen with 2 μ g/ml of QS-21 (Fig. 4F).

-Comparison of the cellular toxicity of AbISCO-100® with QS-21 showed a dose-dependent induction of cell death with AbISCO-100®, but even at 25 μ g/ml of the mixed saponins, cell death was 2-fold lower compared to 10 μ g/ml of QS-21 (Fig. 4G), potentially reflecting both the presence of cholesterol (Fig 4E) in the nanoparticles and reduced actual amount of cytotoxic saponins on a weight basis.
+Comparison of the cellular toxicity of AbISCO-100[®] with QS-21 showed a dose-dependent induction of cell death with AbISCO-100[®], but even at 25 μ g/ml of the mixed saponins, cell death was 2-fold lower compared with 10 μ g/ml of QS-21 (Fig. 4G), potentially reflecting both the presence of cholesterol (Fig. 4E) in the nanoparticles and the reduced actual amount of cytotoxic saponins on a weight basis.